barumau/pandunia/por/pandunia-por.md

 a ke - onde
 a lin - online
 a vo - aí (lá)
-a xukur de - graças a
+a xukre de - graças a
 a ye - aqui
 abies - abeto
 aci - espirrar